Speelka Agent

 Use Cases

-• Improving accuracy by splitting large, complex instructions into specialized, focused tasks.
+• Improve accuracy by splitting large, complex instructions into specialized, focused tasks.

-• Reducing cost by using different models to handle different parts of a task.
+• Reduce cost by using different models for different task parts.

-• Extending, narrowing down, or modifying the structure of third-party MCP server responses.
+• Extend, narrow, or modify third-party MCP server responses.

-• Easily switching between "real" and LLM-based implementations of a given tool.
+• Switch between "real" and LLM-based tool implementations easily.

-• Constraining capabilities by restricting the list of available tools in an MCP server.
+• Restrict capabilities by limiting available tools in an MCP server.

-• Orchestrating multi-step workflows across multiple MCP tools within a single agent session.
+• Orchestrate multi-step workflows across multiple MCP tools in a single session.

-• Enforcing per-request token and cost budgets to ensure predictable usage.
+• Enforce per-request token and cost budgets for predictable usage.

-• Automatic retry and exponential backoff handling for transient LLM or MCP server errors.
+• Automatic retry and exponential backoff for transient LLM or MCP server errors.

-• Seamless provider switching between different LLM services (e.g., OpenAI, Anthropic) through unified configuration.
+• Seamless provider switching between LLM services (OpenAI, Anthropic) via unified config.

 Key Features

-• Precise Agent Definition: Define detailed agent behavior through prompt engineering
+• Precise Agent Definition: Define agent behavior via prompt engineering

-• Client-Side Context Optimization: Reduce context size on the client side for more efficient token usage
+• Client-Side Context Optimization: Reduce context size for efficient token usage

-• LLM Flexibility: Use different LLM providers between client and agent sides
+• LLM Flexibility: Use different LLM providers on client and agent sides

-• Centralized Tool Management: Single point of control for all available tools
+• Centralized Tool Management: Single control point for all tools

-• Multiple Integration Options: Support for MCP stdio, MCP HTTP, and Simple HTTP API
+• Multiple Integration Options: MCP stdio, MCP HTTP, Simple HTTP API

-• Built-in Reliability: Retry mechanisms for handling transient failures
+• Built-in Reliability: Retry mechanisms for transient failures

-• Extensibility: System behavior extensions without client-side changes
+• Extensibility: Extend system behavior without client changes

 • MCP-Aware Logging: Structured logging with MCP notifications